Sorry, your browser is out-of-date!

 How we are caring for Katarapko

 Improving the health of Katarapko means managing flows into and around it in a more natural water regime.
 Water flows into the Katarapko-Eckerts Creek system from the River Murray above Lock 4.
 The creeks then flow through the floodplain, bypassing Lock 4, and eventually flow back out to the River Murray in weir pool 4.
 Infrastructure has been improved to enable better management of these flows.
 Works included removing barriers and constructing fishways so fish downstream of Lock 4 can migrate upstream through Katarapko.
-These works form part of the Riverine Recovery Project and the SA Riverland Floodplains Integrated Infrastructure Program, being delivered by the Department for Environment and Water.
+These works formed part of the Riverine Recovery Project (RRP) and the SA Riverland Floodplains Integrated Infrastructure Program (SARFIIP), that were delivered by the Department for Environment and Water.

 Our aim for Katarapko